Erghel/Erghel/README.md

 # Hi there 👋
 My nickname is Erghel and I want to become a Pentester.
 In spare time I enjoy watching and reading pentest guides.

 My dream is to work in the same company with Vladislav Zdolnikov and to create a project which will help Russian people to fight peacefully with our  inequitable goverment.
 I sometimes post things on my Telegram channel.
 Also I'm currently working in Roskomsvoboda (Intern frontend).
+I also maintain my JS repository in On Code-Chanel and am a member of the pet-project team (DreamDev.Team).

 Russia will be fine.